League Transfers Key Hiking Junction and Wildlife Habitat to Redwood National Park

 A new federal grant awarded in August 2017 will help the League and collaborator California Trout restore habitat for imperiled salmon in the corridor — at the confluence of Prairie and Redwood creeks.
 Our Lower Prairie Creek Restoration Project received funding from the National Oceanic and Atmospheric Administration (NOAA) to restore rearing, spawning, and over-winter habitat for three species of Endangered Species Act-listed salmon near the southern gateway to Redwood National and State Parks.
 This award will help restore a critical section of the larger watershed, thereby providing some of the best potential habitat to contribute to the recovery of coho, Chinook salmon and steelhead.
 The first year of this multiyear award provides $289,500 to continue design, planning, and permitting activities.
 Subsequent funding up to $603,375 total for 2018 and beyond will be awarded annually, depending on needs and available federal funds.
 Save the Redwoods League and California Trout are very grateful to NOAA for its partnership and support.

-Land Transfer an Important Step in Protecting the Corridor
+2 Land Transfers Are Important Steps in Protecting the Corridor

 One mile north of the town of Orick and surrounded by RNP forests, the Berry Glen Trail Connection, forested with second-growth redwoods and native brush, sits along a scenic corridor of Highway 101.
 The transfer was made possible with $87,000 in federal funding from the Land and Water Conservation Fund (LWCF) that uses offshore oil and gas lease revenues, not tax dollars, and applies them to environmental conservation.